Joseph Victor Gonzales: Performance career

+Throughout the 1990s and 2000s he appeared in numerous productions, festivals, and international collaborations in Malaysia, Europe, and Asia.
+His performance work included productions by Aida Redza, Suhaimi Magi, Judimar Hernandez, and other prominent Southeast Asian choreographers.

 Works

-At ASWARA, Gonzales produced productions featuring traditional dances and multicultural identities, such as Main Zapin, Tapestry, Asyik, Crossing Borders in Bharatanatyam, and Hang Li Po.
-He was also the artistic director of the international Tari series, a festival of international universities of the arts from 1998–2014.
+At ASWARA, Gonzales produced productions featuring traditional dances and multicultural identities, such as Main Zapin, Tapestry, Asyik, Jamu and Hang Li Po.
+He was also the artistic director of the international Tari series, a festival of international universities of the arts from 1998 to 2014.